bbiehl/bbiehl.github.io/_posts/2019-12-22-what-i-learned-in-2019.md

 found 0 vulnerabilities
  in 906331 scanned packages
 ```
+- A definition for middleware that isn't confusing. *"A middleware component sits between the client and the server, processing inbound requests and outbound responses, but it's more than interface that can be used to talk to web server.
+It's used to group and order modules, which are usually Ruby classes, and specify dependency between them."*

 ### 20 Dec
 * I have not spent much time reviewing [The Ruby Style Guide](https://rubystyle.guide/), but most of the time I appear to be getting it right by accident.